Takpannor/jigex-solver/README.md

 The program is intended for personal use only and will likely not function on other systems without additional effort.
 The code is therefore only posted on github as a complement to the demonstration.

 Many functions are obsolete and may not be used at all during normal operation.
 However, most are out-commented at the end of each file in case of changes during development.
-Documentation is also lacking for most objects and functions.
+Documentation is also lacking for most objects and functions, only the most recent pieceMover object is fully documented.

 Program operation description: <br />
 The program is split into 3 main separate processes: Scanning, Separation and Solving.
 These processes each have their own subprocesses which often tie into a loop for the main process.
-Descriptions below omit certain details for simplification.
+Descriptions below may omit certain details for simplification.

 The scanning process separates the puzzle pieces from the known background using a XOR operator and moves every piece into a clearing before saving an image of the piece, creating a PuzzlePiece object, using the image to find the corners, center and edges of the piece and moving the piece into a temporary storage pile below.
 The scanned pieces are stored in the PieceCollection object for the next process.